syncfusion-content/xamarin-docs/Xamarin/Maps/UserInteraction.md

 * `Started` : Gets the boolean value whether the control started panning action or not.
 * `Completed` : Gets the boolean value whether the control has completed panning action or not.

-N> If when both `Started` and `Completed` are in false state it indicates that the panning is in progress state.
+N> If both `Started` and `Completed` are in false state, it indicates that the panning is in progress state.

-By following the below code snippet we can add a sample flight route by dragging on the map.
+By the following code sample, you can add a sample flight route by dragging on the map.

-Using this pan event we can add a sublayer to draw polyline.
+Using this pan event, you can add a sublayer to draw the polyline.

 {% tabs %}